컴퓨팅 설계

 | Bare Metal Sever(3thGen) | 16/32/64/96/128 vCore | 64~2,048GB | Physical CPU | 8~64 |

-※ You can check the latest server type by visiting the site below.
+Note: You can check the latest server types by visiting the website below.
 Virtual Server : https://cloud.samsungsds.com/serviceportal/services/compute/virtualServer.html GPU Server : https://cloud.samsungsds.com/serviceportal/services/compute/gpuServer.html Bare Metal Server : https://cloud.samsungsds.com/serviceportal/services/compute/baremetal.html

 Server Sizing

-After selecting a computing service suitable for the workload, you need to determine the server specifications and quantity based on availability and performance requirements.
+After selecting a computing service suitable for the workload, you must determine the server specifications and quantity based on availability and performance requirements.

-In on-premises environments, the process of determining server specifications and quantity was very important, but in cloud environments, it can become a flexible task that can be changed at any time.
+While determining server specifications and quantities was a critical process in on-premises environments, in cloud environments, it becomes a flexible task that can be changed at any time.

-Because it can be adjusted later even if there is a difference between the initially set specifications and the actually needed specifications.
+This is because adjustments can be made later, even if there is a difference between the initially set specifications and the actual required specifications.

-Nevertheless, the reason server sizing is important is because you need to calculate the workload operating cost (monthly usage fee) in the cloud, and based on that derive the TCO (Total Cost of Ownership) compared to on-premises deployment.
+Nevertheless, server sizing is important because we must calculate the workload operating cost (monthly fee) in the cloud and, based on that, derive the TCO (Total Cost of Ownership) compared to on‑premises deployment.

-To estimate the scale of information system hardware, the following three methodologies can be considered.
+To estimate the hardware scale of an information system, the following three methodologies can be considered.

 | Category | Concept | Advantage | Disadvantage |